psf/black/docs/usage_and_configuration/the_basics.md

 "No". _Black_ is all about sensible defaults.
 Applying those defaults will have your code in compliance with many other _Black_ formatted projects.

-### Linked Configuration feature
+### Linked Configuration

-You can use the `config = ` field to include configuration options from another configuration file.
+You can use the `config = ` field to include configuration options from another configuration file, whose path needs to be relative to `pyproject.toml`.
 Values set in the original configuration file have precedence over those in the included file.

 Suppose `pyproject.toml` contains: